chrplr/PCBS/docs/testing-tour.rst

 Test Python
 -----------

-This tests if Python3 is installed and correclty configured.
+This tests if Python3 is installed and correctly configured.

 .. code-block:: bash